learn-co-curriculum/sql-queries-basic/README.md

 ```

-SQLite allows us to explicitly state the tableName.columnName we want to select.
+SQLite allows us to explicitly state the `table_name.column_name` we want to select.
 This is particularly useful when we want data from two different tables.

 Imagine we have another table called `dogs` with a column for the dog names: